heqin-zhu/algorithm/README.md

 Since I used f-Strings in python, you may use python 3.6+ to run the following python scripts.

 >>I am still learning new things and this repo is always updating.
-Some scripts may have bugs or not be finished yet.

 # Notice
 Currently, Github can't render latex math formulas.